 Product manager’s responsibilities include setting priorities in all the processes of creating a product.
 Based on the research results, they need to choose only necessary features that respond to the actual needs of the core target audience at the moment.

 At the early stages, product managers build communication with the clients in order to identify their goals for the future business.
 When the product is being created, product managers usually write short reports daily which may be filled with graphs, charts, or updated suggestions.
 In this way, you can build trustworthy relationships with your clients and create the competitive product.
 Certainly, in some companies, these are the responsibilities of project managers.
 Nevertheless, a product manager knows more about the specific features of the product, that’s why it may be more effective if the reports on the product development (not a project’s progress) are made by product managers.

-Research and analysis process aren’t over after a product has been developed.
+Research and analysis process isn’t over after a product has been developed.
 Product managers keep searching for new ideas and the updates on the target market.
 That’s why regular meetings and presentations about the findings may be quite useful for the successful outcome.

-We should note that in many digital agencies, UI/UX designers carry out user and market research by themselves to get deeper understanding what they need to do.
+We should note that in many digital agencies, UI/UX designers carry out user and market research by themselves to get a deeper understanding of what they need to do.
 Nevertheless, global product strategy planning can be hardly related to the field of designers’ specializations.
-Marketing, business strategies, economics and communications are forte of a product manager who may know little about design but be able to maintain the product presentation and promotion effectively.
+Marketing, business strategies, economics, and communications are forte of a product manager who may know little about design but be able to maintain the product presentation and promotion effectively.

 Here are some more articles we could recommend for those who would like to get deeper into the topic:

 Behind Every Great Product.
 The Role of the Product Manager